-The Fund is an actively managed exchange-traded fund ("ETF") that seeks current income while providing indirect inverse exposure to the performance of the Index (the "Index level").
-The Fund's potential for gains from decreases in the Index level is limited.
-If the Index level significantly decreases, the Fund will not fully benefit from the inverse of those decreases.
-The Fund will employ its investment strategy as it relates to the Index regardless of whether there are periods of strong market, economic, or other conditions and will not take temporary defensive positions during such periods.
+The Fund is an actively managed exchange-traded fund ("ETF") that seeks current income while providing indirect inverse exposure to the share price (i.e., the price returns) of the common stock of Tesla, Inc. ("TSLA").
+The Fund's potential for gains from decreases in the share price of TSLA's stock (the "Underlying Security") is limited.
+If the share price of the Underlying Security significantly decreases, the Fund will not fully benefit from the inverse of those decreases.
+The Fund will employ its investment strategy as it relates to the Underlying Security regardless of whether there are periods of strong market, economic, or other conditions and will not take temporary defensive positions during such periods.

-As further described below, the Fund uses a synthetic covered put strategy to provide income and indirect inverse exposure to the Index level, subject to a limit on potential investment gains as a result of the nature of the options strategy it employs.
-That is, the Fund not only seeks to generate income from its options investments but also aims to derive additional gains when the Index level decreases.
+As further described below, the Fund uses a synthetic covered put strategy to provide income and indirect inverse exposure to the share price returns of the Underlying Security, subject to a limit on potential investment gains as a result of the nature of the options strategy it employs.
+That is, the Fund not only seeks to generate income from its options investments but also aims to derive additional gains when the share price of the Underlying Security decreases.
 The Fund's options contracts provide:

-- indirect inverse exposure to the Index level, - current income from the option premiums, and
+• indirect inverse exposure to the share price returns of the Underlying Security,

-• a limit on the Fund's participation in gains, if any, arising from decreases in the Index level.
+- current income from the option premiums, and - a limit on the Fund's participation in gains, if any, arising from decreases in the share price of the Underlying Security.